In the province of Catania stand another gem of the Sicilian Baroque: Caltagirone.

-Here the art of Ceramics developed since when the area was known as Magna Grecia, during the Greek domination in the 8th century.
+In the province of Catania, another gem of the Sicilian Baroque stands: Caltagirone.
+Here the art of Ceramics developed when the area was known as Magna Grecia.
+It was during the Greek domination in the 8th century.

-It seems the sector was on the point to disappear, but Don Luigi Sturzo, the first Italian priest to enter politics, helped it deciding to open the Ceramics School at the beginning of the 20th century.
+The activity of producing colorful pottery developed into a flourishing industry in the 10th century, with the Arab dominations.
+In fact, the Arabs thought about how to glaze and paint with different colors.
+It seems the sector was on the point to disappear.
+Luckily, Don Luigi Sturzo, the first Italian priest to enter politics, helped it.
+In fact, he decided to open the Ceramics School at the beginning of the 20th century.

 The symbol of Caltagirone is for sure the famous Scalinata di Santa Maria del Monte, a staircase with 142 steps, each one decorated with ceramic tiles.

-On both sides of the staircase you will find pottery shops, among which Ceramiche Failla.
+On both sides of the staircase, you will find pottery shops, among which Ceramiche Failla.
 At the top of it, on the right stands the Church Santa Maria del Monte with its beautiful automated Nativity.
-Remain there for few minutes to enjoy the passage from day to night, including a moment when rains hit the left side of the nativity landscape!
+Remain there for a few minutes to enjoy the passage from day to night, including a moment when rains hit the left side of the nativity landscape!

-Other points of interest include the public garden, decorated with wonderful statues and tails, all in ceramics, the Contemporary Art Museum, the CeramicsMuseum, the Bridge dedicated to San Francesco d’Assisi, and the nearby church.
-I also suggest a stroll among the “carruggi”, little street named in this way because of the Genoese domination.
+Other points of interest include the public garden, decorated with wonderful statues and tails, all in ceramics, the Contemporary Art Museum, the Ceramics Museum, the Bridge dedicated to San Francesco d’Assisi, and the nearby church.
+I also suggest a stroll among the “carruggi”, a little street named in this way because of the Genoese domination.

 You can reach Caltagirone by car or by train.
 There are two lines that stop here from Catania, the nearby province, and Messina.